Google Maps is getting more accurate

 Google and industry groups, certainly, are trying to address the scam.
 But it is often akin to playing whack-a-mole — as soon as they take down a scam listing, another one pops up.

 But local businesses like yours can do something.
 Fight back by clearly presenting historical markers in your communications.
-Potential customers prefer local businesses that offer service with a human touch, so show photos of your store and your staff, use local language, and refer to specific neighborhoods and local landmarks.
+Potential customers prefer local businesses that offer service with a human touch, so show photos of your store and your staff, use local language, and refer to specific neighbourhoods and local landmarks.

 Parxavenue can help you in your quest to combat fake Google Maps listings and boost your local brand recognition.
 As one of the leading SEO experts in Calgary, we’ll help you create a local online presence that attracts visitors and turns them into customers.